 Devi will provide you with plenty of gluten free options.
 However, please be aware that the Ayurvedic diet is not vegan - we use a broad variety of dairy products like milk and ghee, as they are considered vital for holistic health.

-The Krishna Village can host up to 60 people in a combination of rooms, dorms and camping spots.
+Located between Byron Bay and the Gold Coast, the Krishna Village can host up to 75 people in a combination of rooms, dorms and camping spots.
 There are usually around 25 full time volunteers who work in our organic gardens and maintain the grounds, 20 Yoga Teacher trainees, 10 long term community members and 15-25 retreat guests or Karma Yogis.

 All rooms have shared amenities.
 The amenities block includes showers, toilets and a coin operated laundry (byo laundry powder).

 Common areas include the kitchen & campfire area (the heart of the Krishna Village), the reading room (with Internet hotspot) and the yoga hall where we gather for classes.

 Single & double rooms